Back

 The Challenge

-The Overland Track is one of Australia’s most iconic wilderness treks, spanning up to.
-Harsh weather conditions, powering the remote huts along the trail presents a serious logistical challenge.
+The Overland Track is one of Australia’s most iconic wilderness treks, spanning rugged terrain and harsh weather conditions.
+Powering the remote huts along the trail presents a serious logistical challenge.
 Tasmania Parks & Wildlife Service needed a reliable, low-maintenance energy solution that could withstand extreme environments and reduce the need for helicopter servicing.

 The Solution

-Island Renewables, led by Paul Coull, designed an off-grid solar and battery system tailored to the rugged location.
-After extensive evaluation, the Arvio Titan battery was selected for its:
+Island Renewables, led by Paul Coull, designed and installed a number of off-grid solar and battery systems tailored to the remote and rugged locations.

 - Ultra-long lifespan and low-maintenance performance